Don’t let cost be the reason you don’t see your dentist regularly. Here are 5 ways to better your oral health at free or low cost.

-Students are often the best way to get services done for cheaper than you would pay a professional.
+Students are often the best way to get a dental service done for cheaper than you would pay a professional.
 The best part?
 You save some money, and they gain some real-world experience.
 It’s a win-win situation!
 Like beauty school, you can have dental students perform dental services, with professional supervision, on you for a fraction of the price.
 But it comes at a price.
 The only downfall is it takes a couple of hours versus thirty minutes at a normal dentist’s office.
 Unfortunately, you also won’t be able to build that relationship and history that you would if you had a designated dentist.
 Why does this matter?
-Maybe you like to make sure your dentist knows your entire dental history and pain tolerance.
+Maybe you like to make sure your dentist knows your entire oral health history and pain tolerance.
 Whatever floats your boat.
 However, if saving you 60-80% is important, then this is a great alternative.
 I don’t know about you, but I can sit through a couple of hours if it will save me a couple hundred bucks.
-A dental professor will oversee all procedures to ensure quality and safety, and the students are competent professionals, so NO WORRIES!
-If you have the time, you can save a good chunk of cash.
+The professor will oversee all procedures to ensure quality and safety, and the students are competent professionals, so NO WORRIES!
+If you have enough time, you can save a good chunk of cash.
 Who wouldn’t want that?!

 If you’ve spent time bravely defending our country, there are some great benefits you can take advantage of.
 If you’re enrolled in the VA health care program, they now offer dental insurance as part of their coverage.
 Want to find out more?
 You can learn more about their options here.